spottsdd/katacoda-scenarios/service-focused-observability/step2.md

 If we run the `env | grep ^DD`{{execute}} command in a new shell tab for our lab, we can see that our lab environment already has the Datadog API key injected into our scenario.

-Speaking of which, in the yaml file we have a line, `DD_TAGS='env:ruby-shop'`.
+On line 11 in our yaml file, we set `DD_TAGS='env:ruby-shop'`.
 In this line, we've set an `env` tag for Datadog.
 This allows us to filter to a specific environment, and make sure we don't pollute other environments while testing.

 Now that the application has been running for a while, we should see data coming into the Datadog account.
 Navigate to the [Logs Live Tail](https://app.datadoghq.com/logs/livetail) page to see logs flowing into your account.